yafialif/medical-record/README.md

 ## About This Project

-this project is a mediacal record for Cardiology and Vascular, tris project build with laravel freamwork
+this project is a mediacal record for Cardiology and Vascular, this project build with laravel freamwork

 <p align="center"><a href="https://inahfcarmet.org/" target="_blank"><img src="https://github.com/yafialif/medical-record/blob/main/resources/images/logo.png" width="100" alt=""></a></p>